Where can the scholarship be used?

 - achieve and maintain a cumulative GPA of at least 2.5 on a 4.0 scale

 You must also meet all requirements for satisfactory academic progress set by your institution, including requirements that may be higher.

 Yes.
 An APS recipient may request scholarship funds on an accelerated basis in which the standard four years/eight semesters of funding is compressed into a three years/six semester timeframe.
 An APS recipient electing to do so must meet accelerated credit completion requirements, including completion of 36 semester hours in the first year of enrollment and 45 semester hours in each of the next two years of enrollment.
-Learn more.
+Contact ACPE at 1-800-441-2962 to learn more.